Simro25011/Paris_-_NY_Airbnbs---Prices-Prediction---XGBoost/README.md

 For a more detailed walkthrough of the machine learning model, including the code and the logic behind it, please refer to the accompanying Jupyter notebook, which can be accessed [here](https://github.com/Simro25011/Paris_-_NY_Airbnbs---Prices-Prediction---XGBoost/blob/main/Paris%20%26%20New%20York%20City%20Airbnb%20-%20Prices%20Prediction.ipynb).
 We used grid search that will find the best parameters to use in XGB with each specific city dataset and cross validation to test the model's ability to predict new data that was not used in estimating.

-  - Paris
+  - Features importance in Paris

 ![Features importance in Paris](https://github.com/Simro25011/Paris_-_NY_Airbnbs---Prices-Prediction---XGBoost/blob/main/Resources/Paris%20features%20importances.png)

 We can see the

-  - New York
+  - Features importance in New York

 ![Features importance in New York](https://github.com/Simro25011/Paris_-_NY_Airbnbs---Prices-Prediction---XGBoost/blob/main/Resources/NY%20features%20importances.png)